- Pemphigus vulgaris—most common type of pemphigus

 - Medicated mouthwash—for pain relief

-- IV immunoglobulin—immune system elements from a healthy immune system, often given in combination with rituximab (a biologic antineoplastic agent)
+- IV immunoglobulin—immune system elements from a healthy immune system, often given in combination a biologic antineoplastic agent

 - Topical steroids, including injection into specific lesions